 Manually Via Hardware

 You can use the power switch to power off your DiskStation.
 And if you have a UPS or uninterruptible power supply, your DiskStation will shut down after a power failure.

-The power-on switch is actually power-off as well.
-Hold and press for three seconds until you hear a beep and release the button.
+The power-on switch is actually a power-off switch as well.
+Hold and press for three seconds until you hear a beep and release the power button.